Mpox (Monkeypox): Q&A factsheet

 A few examples of ulcers are included below.
 Please click the picture to open larger view.

-Other pictures at this link to the US CDC.https://www.cdc.gov/poxvirus/monkeypox/clinicians/clinical-recognition.html
+Other pictures can be found at this link to the US CDC.

-Genital lesions are included in this paper in the NEJM.
+Genital lesions are included in these two papers in the NEJM and the BMJ.

 With support, most people will be able to self-isolate at home.
-In the current outbreaks, only 1 in 10 people (10%) need to be treated in hospital.
-This is usually to help manage any pain.
+In the current outbreaks, 1 in 10 people (10%) need to be treated in hospital, usually to help manage pain.